-Could involving men in women’s empowerment programmes increase their impact?
-After all, if both men and women engage in change as allies fostering mutual transformation, then the changes achieved are likely to be smoother, faster, more extensive and more enduring.
-Moreover, once the benefits of a woman taking control of her reproduction, employment, savings and investments emerge, then both the man and woman become advocates of the increased quality of life they have achieved.
+We believe that if both men and women engage in change as allies fostering mutual transformation, the resulting changes achieved will be more extensive and more enduring.
+We’ve seen that once the benefits of a woman taking control of her reproduction, employment, savings and investments emerge, both sexes champion the increased quality of life they have achieved.

 While progress will be monitored over the full five years, the preliminary results are already promising, with more women in paid employment, more land registered jointly as couples, better communication between couples, improved attitudes to gender equality and reduced acceptance of intimate partner violence.